Assistant Project Manager for a Digital Marketing Agency

 • Identifying deliverables for each project

-• Understanding the scope of the project and ensuring that all required deliverables are met in a timely manner
+• Understanding the scope of the project and ensuring that all required deliverables are met promptly

 You may be thinking, “Wait a second.
 I’ve worked with project managers before, and they were great!
 Why would I need an assistant project manager?”

 Well, it’s simple: the role of an assistant project manager is often overlooked.
-But the truth is that this position is critical to any successful company—and it can make all the difference between success and failure.
+However, the truth is that this position is critical to any successful company, and it can make all the difference between success and failure.

-If you’re wondering what an assistant project manager does (and why they’re so important), read on!
+Read on if you’re wondering what an assistant project manager does (and why they’re so important)!

 As a project manager, your job is to ensure that projects run smoothly.
 The assistant project manager supports you with this by providing a wealth of information about the objectives and scope of the project, as well as keeping everyone organized and on track for success!